apatel-gpsw/DotaApi/README.md

 Using the Steam APIs building match details on the windows tool.

+`First things first, register yourself on https://steamcommunity.com/dev/apikey and replace the API Key you receive in the App.config`

 **Better Steam API documentation** (Dota Game ID: 570) https://steamwebapi.azurewebsites.net/